robconery/blog/_posts/2012-02-29-alt-tekpub-conceiving-a-restful-api.md

 1. **Featured** - productions we're proud of or we think people might really enjoy
 2. **Recent Episodes** - things we just released
-3. **Categorized**: grouped by some relationship, such as ".NET", "Ruby", or "Javascript"
+3. **Categorized**: grouped by some relationship, such as ".NET", "Ruby", or "JavaScript"

 There are probably more ways to group this - but let's start here.